-Photo 13 - Looking south along the highway at the map cracking adjacent to the south end of the pile wall and the slide further south.
+Photo 9 - Looking south along the highway at the highway map cracking adjacent to the south half of the pile wall at Site 3.

-Photo 14 - Looking north along the highway at a fresh patch adjacent to the north end of the pile wall at Site 3.
-Note the hump near the north end of the Lightweight Fill.
+Photo 10 - Looking north along the highway at last year's patch adjacent to the north end of the pile wall at Site 3.
+Note the freshly placed guardrail, and the hump near the north end of the Lightweight Fill and guardrail.

-Photo 15 - Looking south along the highway from the hump in the fresh patch near the north end of the pile wall at Site 3.
+Photo 11 - Looking south along the highway from just north of the hump in the patch near the north end of the pile wall at Site 3.
+Note the new Impact Attenuator.

-Photo 16 - Looking south along the highway at the distorted pavement and fresh patch further south, near the north end of Site 3/south end of Site 5.
-Note the broken Impact Attenuator on the north end of the guardrail.
+Photo 12 - Looking north along the highway at the distorted pavement and fresh patch, near the south end of Site 5.